Easy to clean

 We purchased Catit's Fresh & Clear Stainless Steel Top Drinking Fountain so our writer could put it to the test.
 Keep reading for our full product review.

 Humans have it so good.
 Not only do we have the privilege of eating from a table—rather than on the floor—but we also have access to filtered water and a fresh glass with every drink.
 No matter how thoroughly and regularly we clean our cats’ water bowl, it seems to get dusty and discolored the second we turn our back.
 So imagine our excitement when we discovered a solution to our problem.

 Cat fountains come in many different designs, some resemble a fountain while others are more akin to office water coolers.
 The goal of these drinking vessels is to provide consistently clean and filtered water to cats—particularly those who turn their nose up at day-old bowls.
-Water is integral to a cat’s health, preventing kidney and bladder infections, so while cat fountains are luxuries for some pet owners, for others, they function more like necessities.
+Water is integral to a cat’s health, so while cat fountains are luxuries for some pet owners, for others, they function more like necessities.
 Read on to see what we thought of the Catit Fresh & Clear Stainless Steel Top Drinking Fountain.

 Design: Cute minus the chord

 The design of the Catit Drinking Fountain is pretty great, but don’t be fooled by Amazon’s beauty shots which neglect to showcase the black cord.
 The stainless steel bowl and white outer structure look sleek and sophisticated and the 6.4 x 8.5 x 8.5-inch size (64-ounce capacity) is neither too small or large.
 But—and this is a big but—the cord kind of ruins the futuristic aesthetic.
 Perhaps if the cord were white it would blend more seamlessly with the design, but as it stands now it looks quite clunky.